Come and catch some Norfolk Gillies in Wells-next-the-Sea

 Children (and their adult helpers) have been catching crabs off the quay at Wells for donkey’s years.
 Legend has it that the harbour crabs are so numerous because they get to eat all the children that fall off the quay and into the water!
 Here’s everything you need to know to take part in this popular Wells activity.

 Everyone should try their hand at crabbing at least once – for many people it’s the one thing that they most associate with childhood days at Wells.
 It’s easy, fun and kids love it.

 Instead of buying plastic lines and buckets that often end up in the quay or in landfill, you can now hire re-usable metal buckets and eco-friendly tackle from the Gilly Hut.
 There is a £6 hire charge with a £5 refund upon return.

 There are four basic pieces of equipment that you need to go crabbing for gillies (or gillying for crabs):

 If you want to go green, bring a re-usable garden bucket or hire a metal one, rather than buying a cheap, disposable bucket.
 Lightweight plastic buckets do get blown off the quay into the water, adding to plastic waste.

-You’ll need to quarter or half-fill your bucket with seawater – not fresh because that will harm the crabs.
+You’ll need to quarter or half-fill your bucket with seawater – not tap water because that will harm the crabs.
 Use the pump by the pontoon entrance ramp (by the harbour office) to fill your bucket with fresh seawater.